 Sufism does not focus only on the purification of the individual.
 While striving for selflessness, the salik (spiritual traveler) also devotes his or her insights to improving the social and cultural condition of the community, the nation, and humanity as a whole.
 This commitment to service makes Sufism a dynamic, transformative force on all levels, from personal to global.

 While diluted derivatives abound, by the grace of the Almighty the essence of Sufism endures.
-It also remains relevant, offering principles that we can use as bases for our intentions and actions even in the post-modern age.
-The Sufi path promotes balance between outer life and inner practices – a balance that is becoming all the more important as the pace of life increases.
+It also remains relevant in the post-modern age.
+Undoubtedly, it offers principles that we can use as bases for our intentions and actions with others.
+The Sufi path promotes balance between the outer life and inner spiritual practices.
+Moreover, this is a balance that is becoming all the more important as the complexity of life increases.